green-kernel/powerletrics/README.md

 - `--show-process-io`: Displays per-process I/O statistics, such as disk read and write bytes.
 - `--show-process-netstats`: Displays per-process network statistics, including the number of received and transmitted network packets.
 - `--show-command-line`: Displays the full command-line arguments for each process.
+- `--short`: There are a lot of processes that don't really incur a lot of impact (energy footprint is 0.0).
+So we can remove them so that the list does't get too long.
 - `--format`: Specifies the format in which the output will be displayed: **Default**: `text`
     - **Choices**:
         - `text`: Human-readable text format.